GuYuIMUST/STI/README.md

 ## Introduction
 **Enhancing Semi-Supervised Semantic Segmentation via Image Search and Advanced Pooling Strategies**

 Sorry, the paper is currently under review.
-Once the paper is published, we will release the code.
+Once the paper is published, we will release the code immediately.
 ## Results

 ### STI